aunghtet-star/beanstack_e-commerce-small-enterprise-structure/.github/CI_CD_DOCUMENTATION.md

 - Pull requests to `main` or `develop`

 ### 3. **Deploy to Production** (`.github/workflows/deploy.yml`)
-Automated deployment that only runs when both tests and code quality checks pass.
+Automated deployment with strict quality gates and auto-migration.

 **What it does:**
-- Checks if Laravel Tests and Code Quality workflows completed successfully
+- Checks the latest status of both Laravel Tests and Code Quality workflows
+- Only proceeds with deployment if both quality gates pass
-- Builds production-ready assets
-- Deploys to DigitalOcean Droplet via SSH
+- Builds production-ready assets and deploys to DigitalOcean Droplet
-- Runs database migrations and cache optimizations
+- **Automatically runs database migrations** during deployment
+- Fails the entire workflow if quality checks fail

 **Triggers:**
-- **Automatic**: When both "Laravel Tests" and "Code Quality" workflows complete successfully on the `main` branch
+- Push to `main` branch (after quality checks complete)
-- **Manual**: Workflow dispatch for emergency deployments
+- Manual workflow dispatch for emergency deployments

-**Dependencies:**
-- Requires successful completion of both Laravel Tests and Code Quality workflows
-- Only deploys code that has passed all quality gates
+**Quality Gates:**
+- ✅ **Laravel Tests** must have completed successfully
+- ✅ **Code Quality** checks must have completed successfully
+- ❌ If either fails, deployment is blocked and workflow fails

+**Auto-Migration Features:**
+- Runs `php artisan migrate --force` automatically
+- Ensures database schema is always up-to-date
+- Prevents deployment with outdated database structure

 ## 🚀 Setup Instructions